ThomasPSpargo/COLOC-reporter/README.md

 _Analysis summary_

-The file `./coloc/results/<prefix>_coloc/colocalisation.log`, where `<prefix>` identifies the name given to a particular analysis, gives an overview of the results obtained from `colocaliseRegion.R`.
-The summary includes description of initial summary statistic processing and indicates where more detailed analysis outputs can be found.
+The file `./coloc/results/<prefix>_coloc/analysis_report.html`, where `<prefix>` identifies the name given to a particular analysis, contains a report of all analysis steps performed.
+This is the best resource for understanding the results.

-The file `./coloc/results/<prefix>_coloc/analysis_report.html` contains a comprehensive report of the fine-mapping step and related quality control across traits analysed.
-The other steps are not yet implemented into a report so please refer to the `colocalisation.log` file for now.
+The file `./coloc/results/<prefix>_coloc/colocalisation.log` also provides an overview of the results obtained from `colocaliseRegion.R` and is output as an analysis progresses.
+If problems arise with an analysis, this file may help identify at which point an analysis is failing.

 The directory `./coloc/results/<prefix>_coloc/tables/` contains all tabular summaries generated within completed analyses.
 The most important outputs, which overview fine-mapping and colocalisation result, can be found in:
 - `results_summary_coloc_abf.csv`